AmpereComputing/nginx-vod-module-container/examples/README.md

 - Thumbnail: http://localhost:3030/thumb/Ampere_AI_360p.mp4/thumb-3000.jpg

 6. You also can use browsers to playback video streaming by opening the html files.
 Ampere_AI-hls.html and Ampere_AI-dash.html

+7. If you want to use a nginx web server container to host those html files, then you can use the Dockerfile on https://github.com/AmpereComputing/nginx-hello-container/ to build the container image to run nginx web server.